In this article we are going to take a look at common allergies in Labrador Retrievers, and what you can do to help your Lab if he suffers from them.

-The easiest way to prevent FAD is to groom your dog regularly and apply a flea preventative (such as Frontline) during flea season.
-If your Lab does develop an allergic reaction to a flea bite, there are several remedies for killing fleas instantly that you can learn more about here.
+The easiest way to prevent flea allergies in Labrador Retrievers is to groom your dog regularly, and apply a flea preventative (such as Frontline) during flea season.
+If your Lab does develop an allergic reaction to a flea bite, there are several methods of killing fleas instantly.

-Also make sure to remove all traces of fleas both from him and from your home.
-Sweep floors and furniture thoroughly, spray your carpets, and consider fogging your house.
+Make sure to remove all traces of fleas both from him and from your home.
+Sweep floors and furniture thoroughly, spray your carpets with flea spray*, and consider fogging your house.

 Taking preventative measures, however, and regularly observing your dog for early warning signs during flea season, can help to mitigate the problem.